LegendLeoChen/yolov8-bird/docs/en/guides/coral-edge-tpu-on-raspberry-pi.md

         from ultralytics import YOLO

         # Load a model
-        model = YOLO('path/to/edgetpu_model.tflite')  # Load an official model or custom model
+        model = YOLO('path/to/edgetpu_model.tflite')  # Load a official model or custom model

         # Run Prediction
         model.predict("path/to/source.png")